SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/bits.rst

      - Subdivide x in multiple slices of y bits, y: Int
      - Vec(Bits, w(x)/y)
    * - x.resize(y)
-     - Return a resized copy of x, if enlarged, it is filled with zero, y: Int
+     - Return a resized representation of x, if enlarged, it is extended with zero padding at MSB as necessary, y: Int
      - Bits(y bits)
    * - x.resized
-     - Return a version of x which is allowed to be automatically resized were needed
+     - Return a version of x which is allowed to be automatically resized were needed.
+The resize operation is deferred until the point of assignment later.
+       The resize may widen or truncate, retaining the LSB.
      - Bits(w(x) bits)
    * - x.resizeLeft(x)
-     - Resize by keeping MSB at the same place, x:Int
+     - Resize by keeping MSB at the same place, x:Int The resize may widen or truncate, retaining the MSB.
      - Bits(x bits)
+   * - x.getZero
+     - Return a new instance of Bits that is assigned a constant value of zeros the same width as x.
+     - Bits(0, w(x) bits)
+   * - x.getAllTrue
+     - Return a new instance of Bits that is assigned a constant value of ones the same width as x.
+     - Bits(w(x) bits).setAll()

 .. note::
   `validRange` can only be used for types where the minimum and maximum values fit into a signed 32-bit integer.
-(This is a limitation given by the Scala range type which uses `Int`)
+(This is a limitation given by the Scala ``scala.collection.immutable.Range`` type which uses `Int`)

 .. code-block:: scala